in , , , ,

 5. The house extension must respect your neighbours’ privacy

-Something that is incredibly important in both jurisdictions and is often overlooked is that if you have constructed a flat roof extension, you are not allowed under permitted/exempted development to use that roof as a balcony with handrails.
+Something that is incredibly important and is often overlooked is that if you have constructed a flat roof extension, you are not allowed under permitted/exempted development to use that roof as a balcony with handrails.
 This is because it can easily lead to issues with overlooking and privacy.

 Share and Enjoy !